Host: Jim Lange

 The bonus round begins with the couples choosing one of three categories;. they are then given 60 seconds to identify 6 words pertaining to that particular category in a fashion similar to the maingame; the letters in each word are revealed one at a time (1 per second), and once they correctly identify it (conferring is allowed here, BTW), letters in the next word begin appearing.

-The goal of the bonus round is to solve all 6 words in the 60-second time limit; if they fail, their appearances on the show are over, and two new couples are introduced on the next show.
-If, however, they succeed, they are offered $5,000 in cash, and a choice: They can either take that money and leave, or pass it up and come back on the next show.
+If the couple fails to solve all 6 words in time, their reign on the show ends, and two new couples are introduced on the next show.
+However, if successful, they are offered $5,000 in cash, and a choice: either take that money and leave, or pass it up and come back on the next show.

-On day 2, $10,000 is offered to the champion couple if they win the bonus round, and if successful on day 3, they are awarded with the biggest prize in TV history: $1,000,000 (accompanied by balloons and confetti, a "$1,000,000" graphic scrolling across the screen in every fashion imaginable, and even fireworks and "explosions" coming from the onstage $1,000,000 sign on at least one occasion).
+On day 2, $10,000 is offered to the champion couple if they win the bonus round, and if successful on day 3, they are awarded with the biggest prize in TV history: $1,000,000 (accompanied by balloons and confetti, a "$1,000,000" graphic scrolling across the screen in every fashion imaginable, and even fireworks and explosions from the onstage $1,000,000 sign on a few occasions!).

 This game was actually based on a 1979 pilot, "The Letter Machine".

 A total of 9 couples won the $1,000,000 during the show's run.